-- You’re seeing a spike or general upward trend in your energy bills.
+- You see a spike or upward trend in your energy bills.

 - You’re paying for frequent repairs.

-- Your boiler, furnace or air conditioner is between 12 and 20 years old.
+- Your boiler, furnace or air conditioner is more than 12 years old.

-Follow these general guidelines to estimate the lifespan of your system, suggests David Kenyon, HVAC training manager at Sears Home Improvement in the New York City area: Condensers and air handlers usually last 12 to 17 years; boilers typically last 15 to 25 years; and furnaces can last 15 to 20 years.
+Follow these general guidelines to estimate the lifespan of your system, suggests David Kenyon, a Sears HVAC expert in the New York City area: Condensers and air handlers usually last 12 to 17 years; boilers typically last 15 to 25 years; and furnaces can last 15 to 20 years.